katcipis/sophia/notes/k8s.md

 solution to most of this, not QoS, specially since when people apply this as a "best practice" you end up with a lot of Guaranteed QoS pods and hence you will have no special QoS to any pod, since they are all Guaranteed anyway.
-I haven't used much but would also look at the prioritization model that was added on k8s after the whole QoS classes thing, it seems much more explicit/sane.
+I haven't used it much but would also look at the prioritization model that was added on k8s after the whole QoS classes thing, it seems more explicit/sane.

 Some more information: